haiyuan-yu-lab/NetFlow3D/README.md

 	<li>Gene</li>
 	</ul>

-	Other columns present in the MAF file will not be used.
+	Other columns can also be present in the MAF file but they will not be used.

+### Optional input
+- A text file containing a complete list of genes/proteins expressed in the cells where the mutations occur.
+One ID per line.
+Gene name, Ensembl gene ID, Ensembl transcript ID, Ensembl protein ID, and UniProt ID are accepted.
+By default all human genes are considered as expressed.

 PINTS can call peaks directly from BAM files.
 To call peaks from BAM files, you need to provide the tool a path to the bam file and what kind of experiment it was from.
 If it's from a standard protocol, like PROcap, then you can set --exp-type PROcap.
 Other supported experiments including GROcap/ CoPRO/ csRNAseq/ NETCAGE/ CAGE/ RAMPAGE/ STRIPEseq.
 For a complete list of ..., please run